Jakob-Strobl/boost-roulette-rust/readme.md

 # Boost Roulette

 Russian roulette, but with boost.
+Everyone loves having RNG in their competitive games.

 ![Rocket League 2021 03 30 - 11 25 28 06 DVR](https://user-images.githubusercontent.com/8890971/113019258-65b90400-914f-11eb-9869-f81bb457c564.gif)

 ## What is this?

 ---

 Boost Roulette is a [BakkesMod](https://www.bakkesmod.com/) plugin for Rocket League on PC.
-The plugin changes the way boost works.
+The plugin changes the way boost works sometimes.
 Whenever someone picks up boost, there is a chance they will be demolished.

 By default, the demo chance depends on the type of boost:

 - Big boost: 1 / 6 = ~16.7%